emote1/testExplore/CODE_REVIEW.md

 ## 📂 Project Structure

-The project follows a standard feature-based structure for React applications.
-Here are the key directories and their responsibilities:
+The project follows a feature-oriented structure.
+Below is the updated map of key files and their responsibilities:

 ```
 reef-web3-history-vite/